 Wills must be probated in NM in order to be effective.
 A Probate administration is a legal proceeding, which typically takes between six to twelve months, costs between three and five thousand dollars and makes the details of the estate including beneficiary names and distribution amounts public record.

-If your rationale for not setting up an estate plan is based upon newly increased lifetime exemption amount, you should consider calling me: MATT DANNER, to set up a free no obligation consultation.
+If your rationale for not setting up an estate plan is based upon newly increased lifetime exemption amount, you should consider calling Swaim & Carlow to set up a free no obligation consultation.
 Incapacity Planning, Probate Avoidance and Privacy Retention are the key principals to any estate plan.